 Some summer pruning is done to remove fully developed leaves and get maximum sunlight to the apples.
 Root suckers (shoots at the base of the tree) are cut so the tree puts more energy into the apples.
 Summer carries the risk of hail during thunderstorms.
 Hail will dimple, cut and/or bruise the apples.
 We hold our breath every time a thunderstorm passes!

 Harvest – Fall

 Mid to Late August we open up for early apples and continue picking different varieties of apples until late October.
-We sell wholesale apples to the Sanford and Wells Hannaford supermarkets, when we have enough to spare.
-We supply the stores with apples until just before Thanksgiving, or until we run out of apples, whichever comes first.

 Once we close, all the orchards are mowed, the raspberry patch is mowed off, the corn maze is mowed and chopped up, all the growing fields are harrowed and planted with a cover crop, any cover plastic and drip tape are removed and discarded.